-From Fall 2012 to Spring 2015, NITC awarded 125 scholarships to support student-led research projects.
+Since the fall of 2012, NITC has awarded 125 scholarships to support student-led research projects.
 Fifty-two of the scholarships went to Portland State University, 29 to University of Oregon, 28 to University of Utah and 16 to the Oregon Institute of Technology.
 Each student who receives a NITC scholarship develops a research product (such as a thesis or conference paper) that fits within the NITC themes.

-During the reporting period we solicited proposals for Dissertation Fellowships.
+During the reporting period we solicited proposals for the Fall 2015 Dissertation Fellowship program.
 We awarded a fellowship to the following PhD candidate: